Skip to contents

-Function to calculate water vapour saturation pressure (hPa) from temperature (°C) using the International Association for the Properties of Water and Steam (IAPWS as default) or August-Roche-Magnus approximation.
+Function to calculate water vapour saturation pressure (hPa) from temperature (°C) using the International Association for the Properties of Water and Steam (IAPWS as default), Arden Buck equation (Buck), August-Roche-Magnus approximation (Magnus) or VAISALA conversion formula.

 Water vapour saturation pressure is the maximum partial pressure of water vapour that can be present in gas at a given temperature.